mattabullock/Baseball-GDT-Bot/README.md

 	updated throughout the game.

 Version 1.0 was written in a mix of Python and Java, and has been
-	completely ported to Python for v2.0 (this version).
+	completely ported to Python for v2.0 and v3.0 (this version).

 ---